Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 power levels still far above him, reinforcing his ambition.
 Shaking off the encounter, he refocused entirely on the hunt.

-After approximately **seven hours** of continuous, focused effort across Floors 2 and 3, Isaiah finally secured the * *twentieth Kobold fur**, completing the quest objective.
+After approximately seven hours of continuous, focused effort across Floors 2 and 3, Isaiah finally secured the * *twentieth Kobold fur**, completing the quest objective.
 Exhaustion was setting in, a deep ache in his muscles despite his improved Endurance, but satisfaction was immense.
 He had also collected a substantial number of Kobold and Goblin magic stones.
 Deciding his work for the day was done, he began the ascent back towards the surface.
 Emerging from Babel's base into the late afternoon light (around 2:00-3:00 PM), Isaiah headed straight for the nearby Guild Hall.
-He efficiently reported the completed Kobold Fur quest, presenting the furs and receiving authorization for the **850 Valis** reward.
-At the Material Exchange, he turned in his accumulated magic stones, netting approximately * *2200 Valis**.
-His total earnings for the Day 6 delve amounted to roughly **3050 Valis**, significantly bolstering the Familia's funds.
+He efficiently reported the completed Kobold Fur quest, presenting the furs and receiving authorization for the 850 Valis reward.
+At the Material Exchange, he turned in his accumulated magic stones, netting approximately 2200 Valis.
+His total earnings for the Day 6 delve amounted to roughly 3050 Valis, significantly bolstering the Familia's funds.

 With business concluded, Isaiah began the walk back towards the church annex in the eastern Daedalus district.
 Tired but